-If you live in the Midwest or on the west coast, chances are that when a fast food craving hits, you might consider a Jack in the Box.
-The chain is known for their vast assortment of choices, including tacos, breakfast, brunch, teriyaki bowls, chicken nuggets, burgers, shakes, fries, and more.
-But it's not exactly an easy spot to dine if you're trying to be mindful of your diet.
+If you live in the Midwest or on the West Coast, chances are that when a fast food craving hits, you may swinging by the drive-thru at Jack in the Box.
+The chain is known for its vast assortment of choices including tacos, breakfast, brunch, teriyaki bowls, chicken nuggets, burgers, shakes, fries, and more.
+But it's not exactly an easy spot to dine at if you're trying to be mindful of your diet.

-Without the salsa, this has 340 calories and 6 grams of saturated fat per serving—one of the lower calorie and saturated fat counts you'll find on the Jack in the Box menu.
-“But it’s still high in sodium,” says Amy Gorin, MS, RDN, owner of Amy Gorin Nutrition in Jersey City, NJ.
-“So, skip the salsa, which would add more.
-Ask for extra lettuce, tomato, and onion.
-And keep in mind that even though this is a better item, the saturated fat content makes up 30 percent of your daily allotment for saturated fat, so just keep an eye on what you’re eating for the rest of the day.”
+Without salsa, this pita packs 330 calories and only 4.5 grams of saturated fat per serving—one of the lower calorie and saturated fat counts you'll find on the Jack in the Box menu.
+If you're monitoring your sodium intake, Amy Gorin, MS, RDN, owner of Amy Gorin Nutrition in Jersey City, New Jersey, offers a simple solution.
+"Skip the salsa, which would add more [sodium].
+Ask for extra lettuce, tomato, and onion," she says.

-"This is my top pick out of the salad options since it provides protein from the grilled chicken and complex carbohydrates from the black beans," says Lisa Mikus, RD, CNSC, CDN, Registered Dietitian at Laura Cipullo Whole Nutrition Services and co-author of Everyday Diabetes Meals Cooking for One or Two.
-"At 348 calories—without dressing or croutons—and 7 grams of fiber, this salad is a light lunch option if you find yourself at Jack in the Box.
-It's a great example of a mixed meal which combines carbohydrates, protein, and fat; carbohydrates are provided by the beans, corn, and tomatoes, protein from the beans and grilled chicken, and fats from the cheese.
-Making sure our meals have these three macronutrients keeps us satiated and helps to prevent a blood sugar spike as the fat and protein help slow down carbohydrate absorption.”
-Discover other good on-the-go choices in our report about 20 Nutritionists Reveal Their #1 Fast Food Pick for Crazy-Busy Days!
+"This is my top pick out of the salad options since it provides protein from the grilled chicken and complex carbohydrates from the black beans," says Lisa Mikus, RD, CNSC, CDN, a registered dietitian at Laura Cipullo Whole Nutrition Services, and co-author of Everyday Diabetes Meals Cooking for One or Two.
+"At 340 calories—without dressing or croutons—and 7 grams of fiber, this salad is a light lunch option if you find yourself at Jack in the Box.
+It's a great example of a mixed meal, which combines carbohydrates, protein, and fat; carbohydrates are provided by the beans, corn, and tomatoes, protein from the beans and grilled chicken, and fats from the cheese.
+Making sure our meals have these three macronutrients keeps us satiated and helps to prevent a blood sugar spike as the fat and protein help slow down carbohydrate absorption."

 Out of all of the breakfast sandwiches, this one has the lowest calorie count and one of the lowest saturated fat contents.
 "But since it doesn't offer any veggies or fruit, ask if you can add some tomato, lettuce, and onion to your sandwich—or consider ordering a side salad or a side of apple bites," recommends Gorin.